 - Reinvest in the business

 If a company is doing any one of these four things, that's usually good.
 But there are also pitfalls.
 A company can throw away money by repurchasing shares when they are overpriced.
-A company can also throw away money by paying too much out to shareholders when the money can earn a greater return by being reinvested in the business.
-Debt is usually great to pay down -- except when it is financed at a reasonable rate.
+A company can also throw away money by paying too much out to shareholders when that money could earn a greater return by being reinvested in the business.
+Debt is usually great to pay down -- except when it's financed at a reasonable rate.
 And reinvesting in the business is usually a good idea for companies with strong growth prospects.
-But larger companies that can't earn a nice return on capital are probably better off paying dividends.
+But larger companies like Kraft Foods

-Together, the Gardners are up 56% on average since the newsletter's inception, compared with the S&P 500's 20%.
-Take a trial, read some issues, learn some tips, check the scorecard, and see if you trust them to do your legwork.
+Together, the Gardners are up 56% on average since the newsletter's inception, compared with the S&P 500's 17%.
+Take a trial, read some issues, learn some tips, check the scorecard, and see whether you trust them to do your legwork.
 If not, cancel.
 No obligation.
 No worries.
 Best of all, virtually no effort.

 Or, at the very least, go get a copy of Lynch's masterpiece and put that 3% to work.

 Roger Friedman is the managing editor of newsletters and the author of Nipple Confusion, Uncoordinated Pooping and Spittle: The Life of a Newborn's Father .
 He owns shares of Quality Systems.
-The Motley Fool has a full disclosure policy .
+Microsoft is an Inside Value pick.
+Kraft is an Income Investor pick.
+The Motley Fool has a fulldisclosure policy.